Indian Oil refineries operating at 95% capacity, sources say

-Indian Oil Corp Ltd's (IOC) (IOC.NS) refineries are operating at about 95% of their capacity, down from 100% at the same time last month, two sources familiar with the matter told Reuters.
+CHENNAI (Reuters) - Indian Oil Corp Ltd’s (IOC) refineries are operating at about 95% of their capacity, down from 100% at the same time last month, two sources familiar with the matter told Reuters.

 An official at IOC, India’s biggest oil refiner, said the cuts in runs at its refineries were “marginal” but analysts and industry officials say there could deeper reductions in output from the country’s refineries in coming days.